Kighlander1975/dbe-api-exercise-one/README.md

 - Clean, RESTful URL structure with multiple format options
 - Self-documenting API with help endpoint

+## REST Principles Analysis

+This API implements several key REST principles while leaving room for future improvements.
+Here's an analysis of how the API aligns with REST principles:

+### Implemented REST Principles

+1. **Client-Server Architecture** ✅
+   - Clear separation between client (frontend) and server (backend)
+   - Well-defined interfaces for communication

+2. **Statelessness** ✅
+   - Each request contains all necessary information
+   - No session state is stored on the server
+   - Requests can be processed independently
+   - Identical requests yield identical responses

+3. **Layered System** ✅
+   - API could be deployed behind proxies, gateways, or load balancers
+   - Client doesn't need to know if it's communicating directly with the end server

+4. **Uniform Interface (Partial)** ⚠️
+   - **Resource Identification**: Implemented through clean URLs
+   - **Resource Manipulation through Representations**: Implemented for read operations

+### Areas for REST Improvement

+1. **Cacheability** ❌
+   - No explicit cache control headers implemented
+   - Could add `Cache-Control`, `ETag`, or `Last-Modified` headers
+   - Support for conditional requests could be added

+2. **HATEOAS (Hypermedia as the Engine of Application State)** ❌
+   - API responses don't include links to related resources
+   - Clients can't "navigate" the API through provided links

+3. **Complete HTTP Method Usage** ❌
+   - Currently only uses GET method
+   - Could implement POST, PUT, DELETE for a complete RESTful API

+4. **Content Negotiation** ⚠️
+   - Format is specified in URL path rather than through Accept headers
+   - Could implement proper content negotiation using HTTP headers

+### REST Compliance Assessment

+The API is "REST-like" or "REST-inspired" rather than fully REST-compliant.
+It implements the core principles of statelessness and client-server architecture while using clean, resource-oriented URLs.
+For many applications, this level of REST compliance is sufficient and practical.

+Full REST compliance would require implementing HATEOAS, proper caching mechanisms, and more sophisticated content negotiation, which could be considered for future versions.

 ## Code Explanation

 - `flights.inc.php`: Contains the flight data array with routes, prices, and other details